mathyouf/blog/networking-fundraising.md

 Best is if you love them.
 The world is only worth existing in because there are any people you can truly love.

-If you hate networking, you probably just suffer from a lack of strategies to avoid the bad, and a lack of graditude for the good, in it.
+If you hate networking, you probably just suffer from a lack of strategies to avoid the bad in it, and a lack of graditude for the good.

 ## Fundraising